marty777/adventofcode2018/Day20/README.md

 ```

 ## Notes
-Several sample files from the program description are included as well as my copy of the full size puzzle input.
+Several sample files from the program description are included.